knpatel401/filetree/README.md

 In a typical filetree use case, the filetree is pulled up for an action (e.g., finding a file, searching for something in the files in a project, visualizing the directory structure), the interactive tools are used to find the desired information or file and then filetree is closed.
 This is different from how a conventional project/file explorer is typically used.

 ## Dired use case
 The filetree package can do some basic file system operations that are akin to operations available in dired.
 In particular, the user can filter, expand, and mark files--and then perform operations like delete files, copy/move files, run script on files, grep across the marked files, etc..
 Dired can run a more extensive set of file system operations, and so filetree is not a replacement for dired.
 However, an advantage of filetree is that it makes it easier to find, visualize, and mark files across different parts of the file system.
 So if the desired operations are basic (i.e., copy/move/delete/grep/run script on), then filetree can be a good alternative.
+Also, you can go back and forth between a dired buffer and the filetree buffer; pressing "d" when the point is on a directory in the filetree buffer will open a dired buffer at that directory, and calling filetree-show-cur-dir or filetree-show-cur-dir-recursively from a dired buffer will open the filetree buffer with files in the directory in current dired buffer.

 BTW if there's an operation that you would like to have in filetree, please file an issue and I'll try to add it.